Thermal Emission of Gravitational Waves from Weak to Strong Coupling: Thermal emission rate at strong coupling

 As before, these solutions are used to define an initial value problem and to implement a multiple shooting method to construct a numerical solution over the whole interval between the horizon and the boundary.

-The general strategy for computing the two-point correlation function follows the steps we have outlined in Section~\ref{gauge-string-duality}.
-Once we have found the linearized equation of motion of gravitational perturbation to be of the form~\eqref{eq:ODE-Z3}, we search for a solution satisfying the incoming-wave boundary condition.
-Since there is no global analytic solution, we need to perform a series expansion of $Z$ near the boundary and the horizon.

 Since the ODE~\eqref{eq:ODE-Z3} is second order, the three solutions that we have discussed are not independent.
-The in-falling solution $Z_1$ (and its canonical momentum) can be expanded in the basis of two local solutions near the boundary $\mathcal Z_1,\mathcal Z_2$, which implies
+The in-falling solution $Z_1$ (and its canonical momentum) can be expanded in the basis of the two local solutions at boundary $\mathcal Z_1,\mathcal Z_2$, which implies

 for any point $u_0$ between the boundary and the horizon.
 We can therefore use the numerically computed solutions to determine the connection coefficients $A$ and $B$ for different values of $\kappa$.